cybercryptio/d1-lib/documentation/explainer.md

-# Encryptonize® library explainer
+# D1 library explainer

-This document defines the main concepts and use cases for the Encryptonize® library.
+This document defines the main concepts and use cases for the D1 library.

 # Concepts